martinlissmyr/deskbox/README.md

 ### To build it do:
 * `npm run build`
-and the built app will be available in `/dist/v0.36.3/` (that's the version of the Electron app)
+and the built app will be available in `/dist/`

 ### To bump version and build do:
 * `npm version patch`